steveandreassend/linux_auditd/README.md

 Security Technical Implementation Guides are published as a tool to improve the security of Department of Defense (DOD) information systems.
 The requirements are derived from the National Institute of Standards and Technology (NIST) 800-53 and related documents.

 Additionally it includes rules to track the Break Glass activity of Linux OS users by recording all OS commands executed.
-This is useful on database servers where DBAs login into the Linux OS to run commands to perform exceptional tasks for planned and unplanned maintenance.
+This is useful on database servers where DBAs exceptionally login into the Linux OS with approved access to run commands to perform tasks for planned and unplanned maintenance.

 References
 ==========